tedklin/back-to-basics/README.md

 # Back to basics

-This repository is an informal collection of my self-study/review efforts on basic topics/tools.
+This repository is an informal collection of my self-study/review efforts on basic topics and tools.

 Suggestions, corrections, and critiques are welcome!